Slightly updated on December 15th, 2022

 Authenticity: 4.5 out of 5, for experience, food, and atmosphere.
 This is the closest place to Japan on the list because not only do they do the above, but they also don’t allow shoes in the restaurant!
 Damn, that’s straight out gangsta.
 So if you have an aversion to being barefoot, eating dinner with only your socks on, or you’re that type that doesn’t like to do things with the lights on, this place is not for you.

-On the downside: this is still Colorado, so some of the dishes come up short like the poorly prepared tempura for the price to the very basic shabu shabu which consisted of primarily meat which was not that well marbled for a wagyu (what was the BMS rating).
+On the downside: this is still Colorado, so some of the dishes come up short like the poorly prepared tempura for the price to the very basic shabu shabu which consisted of primarily meat.
+The wagyu they had also served was not that well marbled either (had to be low on the BMS scale).

 Type of restaurant/food: poke restaurants seem to be opening everywhere, but the next type of business that people will be capitalizing on are “temaki” (handroll) restaurants although Cherry Hills Sushi does hosomaki (single ingredient rolls) and sashimi.